Kolten Wong Player Props: Mariners vs. Guardians

-After going 1-for-4 with an RBI in his last game, Kolten Wong and the Seattle Mariners face the Cleveland Guardians (who will hand the ball to Aaron Civale) at 9:40 PM ET on Saturday.
+After going 0-for-4 in his most recent game, Kolten Wong and the Seattle Mariners take on the Cleveland Guardians (who will start Cal Quantrill) at 4:10 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-4) against the Guardians.
+He had a hitless showing in his previous game (0-for-4) against the Guardians.

 Kolten Wong Game Info & Props vs. the Guardians